Teaching Opportunities

 Internal Medicine Clerkship Medical Student Reports: Facilitate M3 IM clerkship student reports on Friday afternoons 3-4p in West 6 OEA conference room.
 These reports are structured similarly to resident morning report: the goal is diagnostic and clinical reasoning.

 VCU School of Medicine has a longitudinal ultrasound course for medical students.
 During their first two years, students have monthly small group encounters with expert point of care ultrasound faculty to practice their ultrasound skills in a hands-on fashion.
-Positions for teaching may become available for providers with point of care ultrasound training if current instructors are unable to continue their role or if the course is expanded.
+Positions for teaching may become available for physicians with point of care ultrasound training if current instructors are unable to continue their role or if the course is expanded.
 The commitment required is the ability to teach a small group session with the medical students one to two times per month to help them practice hands on scanning in the area they are currently learning about.
 Experience with ultrasound needed.

 Contacts: Sammy Pedram (sammy.pedram@vcuhealth.org), Michael Joyce (michael.joyce@vcuhealth.org).